Bay Area Vision Research Day (BAVRD)

 Lightning Talks & Posters

-Lightning talks are 7 minutes long, followed by around 3 minutes of questions from the audience.
-Authors of selected abstracts will have the opportunity to showcase their work in an afternoon poster session following the main talks.
-All applicants are expected to be able to attend on the day of the event in person on the Berkeley campus.
+Lightning talks were 7 minutes long, followed by around 3 minutes of questions from the audience.
+Authors of selected abstracts had the opportunity to showcase their work in an afternoon poster session following the main talks.
+All applicants were expected to attend the event in person on the Berkeley campus.

-Posters are expected to be 34 inches x 53 inches in landscape format.
-Tape will be provided onsite.
-At least one author is expected to present the poster during the session.
-Use large fonts, and minimal text.
-Text on posters should be comfortable to read at 5 feet away.
+Posters were expected to be 34 inches x 53 inches in landscape format.
+Tape was provided onsite.
+At least one author was expected to present the poster during the session.
+Posters used large fonts and minimal text, and text was readable from 5 feet away.

 Location

-This year's Bay Area Vision Research Day will be in-person at the International House on the UC Berkeley campus.
+This year's Bay Area Vision Research Day was held in-person at the International House on the UC Berkeley campus.

 Address 2299 Piedmont Ave, Berkeley, CA 94720